-Right On’ is a series of paintings in response to the social crisis related to the 2020 protests and systemic racism.
-Angie Eng pays homage to conceptual artist, On Kawara’s ‘Today Series’ and appropriates it into a civil rights project.
-32 plaques painted in skin tone colors each have a date and a QR code.
-Each date corresponds to notable as well as obscure landmark civil rights case.
+Right On’ is a project in response to the social upheaval of 2020 on systemic racism.
+Eng pays homage to conceptual artist, On Kawara’s ‘Today Series’ and appropriates his conceptual date paintings into a civil rights project.
+32 plaques painted skin-toned colors each have a date and a QR code.
+Each date corresponds to landmark civil rights case.
 The selected dates are not limited to racial justice, but also include historical cases addressing discrimination by gender, disabilities, immigration, class, and sexuality.

-Thank you to those individuals who supported this project and made it happen in a very short time frame of 1 month and despite store/venue closures during COVID: Noah Anast, Amelia Brackett, Lorraine Emery, Shelly Fuller, Nathan Hardaway, Azia Abrahan-May, Don Murray, Kate Nicholson, Gabrielle Shapiro, Vita Waters, Zack Jacobson Weaver, Bettina Wiesenthal, BLDG61, Boulder County Hazardous Waste, Rob Hendershot Maker Micro Grant, Transforming Creatives Grant, and the Museum of Boulder.
+Thank you to those individuals who supported this project: Noah Anast, Sara Bolduc, Amelia Brackett, Lori Emerson, Alex Eng, Lorraine Emery, Shelly Fuller, Nathan Hardaway, Azia Abrahan-May, Don Murray, Kate Nicholson, Ifeanyi Oganwu, Gabrielle Shapiro, Vita Waters, Zack Jacobson Weaver, Bettina Wiesenthal.
+Special thanks to the sponsors of this project: BLDG61, Boulder County Hazardous Waste, Rob Hendershot Maker Micro Grant, Transforming Creatives Grant, and the Boulder Museum.